Contract Costing Meaning

 - Direct expenses include the cost of material, labor, electricity, telephone charges, insurance expenses, consumables, depreciation, or hire charges of machinery used for the contract.

-- The progress-billings are decided by the certificate from experts, wherein work completion is specified.
+- The certificate decides the progress billings from experts, wherein work completion is specified.
 The proportionate billing is done accordingly.

 - It also has a special aspect of retention money given by customers to contractors after examining the quality of the overall contract.